aosabook/500lines/interpreter/interpreter.markdown

 Second, notice that the instruction for `ADD_TWO_VALUES` did not require any arguments.
 Instead, the values to be added together were popped off the interpreter's stack.
 This is the defining feature of a stack-based interpreter.

 Remember that given valid instruction sets, without any changes to our interpreter, we can add more than two numbers at a time.
 Consider the instruction set below.
 What do you expect to happen?
-If you had a friendly compiler, what code could you write to generate this instruction set?
+If you had a friendly compiler, what code could you write to generate this instruction set? \newpage

 ```python
     what_to_execute = {